 As mentioned previously, at $70 per month, which includes live sports and news if you’re willing to pay.
 In contrast, Amazon has “Channels,” which allows you to add select premium channels with newer content.
 Of course, if you don’t pay for Channels on Amazon (which are pricey to add on), you can purchase the latest episodes, but you’ll end up paying a massive premium that makes it all but prohibitive ($2 to $3 per episode for SD, $3 to $4 for HD, or $20 to $40 or more for a “season pass”).

 For serious cord-cutters who want to stream the latest series, Hulu is the only way to go.

-As for Amazon, notable content includes highly reviewed shows like The Man in the High Castle, Jack Ryan, and The Marvelous Mrs. Maisel, all of which are worth discovering.
-In addition, Amazon is spending hundreds of millions of dollars on its new Lord of the Rings series, and Jeff Bezos has deep enough pockets to compete with virtually anyone in streaming.
+Amazon and Hulu have been catching up to Netflix with quality in original programming.
+For Amazon, notable content includes highly-reviewed shows like The Wheel of Time, The Boys, Jack Ryan, and The Marvelous Mrs. Maisel, all of which are worth discovering.
+Also, Amazon spent hundreds of millions of dollars on its new Lord of the Rings series.
+Jeff Bezos has deep enough pockets to compete with virtually anyone in streaming.

 Other features to consider

 - Will the kids be watching?
 If you need parental controls, Amazon offers a comprehensive set of filters for young viewers, both on its Fire TV devices and within Amazon Prime itself.
 Hulu says it respects the content settings on your device but doesn’t offer any specific controls of its own.